-The pastel shades of this Shaved Apple and Radish Salad just scream spring — it’s perfect for a holiday table or maybe a date night dinner for two — I feel lighter and healthier just looking at it!
+The pastel shades of this Shaved Apple and Radish Salad just scream spring — it’s perfect for a Mother’s Day or Easter brunch, or maybe a date night dinner for two — I feel lighter and healthier just looking at it!

 Have you had a shaved salad?
 They are so pretty and delicious.
 Instead of a bowl of greens, this type of salad is created by cutting vegetables — and in this case fruit — into paper thin slices on a mandoline.
 The slices are so thin that even veggies that are usually served cooked can be eaten raw.
 There are endless combinations that make this a really fun concept to experiment with.
 I chose a rather simple one to start with.
 The sweetness of the apple goes nicely with the sharper radishes.
 A bit of mint, some buttery slivers of Wisconsin cheddar, and toasted hazelnuts finish this off with panache.